“I knew it had to happen, felt the tables turnin’. Got me through my darkest hour”

-Place one slice of bread – mayo side down – in skillet. place 2 slices of provolone on bread – half the tuna salad – two more slices provolone – then top with other bread slice mayo side up.
+Place one slice of bread, mayo side down, in the skillet.
+Place 2 slices of provolone on the bread, half the tuna salad, two more slices of provolone, and then top with other bread slice mayo side up.
 Grill 2 minutes or until bottom bread is golden and the pecorino has formed a crisp crust.
 Flip sandwich and grill another 2 minutes or until bread is golden and the pecorino has crisped.
-Remove from pan – open sandwich and add potato chips.
+Remove from pan, open sandwich, and add potato chips.

 Repeat for the second sandwich.

 2 tablespoons mayonnaise, plus more if you like a creamy tuna salad